ucan-wg/awake/README.md

 ### 4.1 Encrypted Field Keys

-Every encrypted payload (`msg`) MUST inlcude a `awake/nextdid` field, updating the public key of the sender for the next message(s).
+Every encrypted payload (`msg`) MUST include a `awake/nextdid` field, updating the public key of the sender for the next message(s).
 This continues the Double Ratchet and updates the AES key that will be used for successive messages.

-Additional fields MAY be included to contain futher payload.
+Additional fields MAY be included to contain further payload.

 ``` javascript
 // JSON encoded